Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/04-Streams.md

     * `eventTime` - Mostly applicable to kafka sources.
 Uses column with name `timestamp` to retrieve time value from.
       This column must be of *Timestamp* type.
     * `custom(columnName)` - Uses arbitrary user-defined column to retrieve time value from.
 Specified column must be of *Timestamp* type.
+In addition, an SQL expression is are supported.
+An expression should also evaluate to value of Timestamp type.
 For example: `custom(value.createdAt)` - the time value for a record will be retrieved from message value's field with name `createdAt`.